Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Theoretical discussion

 \be \tilde{h}^\pm_{\mu\nu}(\textbf{r},t) = \frac{1}{1+\alpha} \tilde{h}^-_{\mu\nu}(\textbf{r},t) + \frac{\alpha}{1+\alpha} \tilde{h}^+_{\mu\nu}(\textbf{r},t)\ee

-To estimate it, maybe with dependencies from e.g. frequency, we will need many events with high probability of being advanced, hopefully getting such $\alpha$ reduction of luminosity in comparison to retarded of similar parameters.
+To estimate it, maybe with dependencies from e.g. frequency, for each event we should try to estimate probability of being advanced (e.g. close to zero if having retarded EM counterpart, larger if retarded looking too early), together with $\alpha$ reduction of luminosity in comparison to retarded of similar parameters.